luc-github/ESP3D/wiki/Install-Instructions.md

 `2.2`   Click OK
 `2.3`   Click Tools -> Boards -> Board Manager
 `2.4`   Scroll to near the bottom, and find "esp8266 by ESP8266 Community) and click on the row
-`2.5`   On the "Select Version" dropdown, select version 2.2.0 and click Install
+`2.5`   On the "Select Version" dropdown, select latest version and click Install
 `2.6`   Wait for the ESP8266 support to be installed

 `3.`   Download and install the SPIFFS Uploader tool
 <B>EDIT:This part is no more necessary since FW 0.9.99 which contains self uploader </B>
 `3.1`   Go to https://github.com/esp8266/Arduino/blob/master/doc/filesystem.rst#uploading-files-to-file-system
-`3.2`   Download the ESP8266FS-0.2.0.zip tool from the page above
+`3.2`   Download the ESP8266FS tool from the page above
 `3.3`  Open a file manager to your Arduino sketchbook directory.
 If you don't know where that is, click File, Preferences in the Arduino IDE and look at the field: Sketchbook Location
 `3.4`   Inside your sketchbook folder, create a new directory called 'tools'
-`3.5`   Extract the content of ESP8266FS-0.2.0.zip into Tools (So it ends up with something like /home/user/Documented/sketchbook/tools/ESP8266FS/tool/esp8266fs.jar
+`3.5`   Extract the content of ESP8266FS-x.x.x.zip into Tools (So it ends up with something like /home/user/Documented/sketchbook/tools/ESP8266FS/tool/esp8266fs.jar
 `3.6`   Restart the Arduino IDE

 ## Download and install the code ##